ElizabethA01/todoList-v1/README.md

 ## General Information
-- I created a website that host a to do list live using heroku and mongodb.
+- I created a website that host a to do list live using heroku and mongodb with the use of storing data.
 - The purpose of the project was to create an online to-do list whilst developing my skills coding with JavaScript, HTML and CSS.
 - I undertook this project as part of a Web Development Bootcamp course.